ravendb/docs/docs/consumer/advanced/spatial-search.markdown

 {CODE spatial1@Consumer\Spatial.cs /}

 The key part is the call to `SpatialIndex.Generate()`.
-The field name assigned to it will be ignored, so we recommend using the underscore letter to mark it, which is a conventions to an unimportant variable.
+The field name assigned to it will be ignored, so we recommend using the underscore letter to mark it, which is a convention used to denote an unimportant variable.

 This index gives us the ability to make spatial searches, using the following code: